What to Do When Your Spouse Serves Divorce Papers

 At Myers Law Firm, we understand that the end of a marriage is one of the most difficult events that a person can experience, so we approach every family law case with empathy and understanding to look for common ground.
 While we pride ourselves on our negotiation skills and will work to reach a viable compromise with the other side, we are also prepared to stand up in court and fight for your rights aggressively whenever the situation calls for it.

-The attorneys at Myers Law Firm have experience handling all of the major family law issues that surround the end of a marriage, including alimony, child custody, child support, property division, and divorce.
-We’re here if you need help.
-To get in touch with us, call our offices at 888-376-2889 or fill out our online contact form today.
+The experienced divorce attorneys at Myers Law Firm have experience handling all of the major family law issues that surround the end of a marriage, including spousal support, child custody, child support, property division, and divorce cases.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.